jihunhwang/jihunhwang.github.io/_posts/2025-01-26-b01lersCTF 2022 Hardcore Predicate Writeup.md

 <font size="4">
 <p>
-After inspecting the local variables in the code above, one should be able to realize that the outputs are deterministic as long as the input payload is fixed, the 'randomness' only comes from the input.
+Upon inspecting the local variables in the code above, one should be able to realize that the outputs are deterministic as long as the input payload is fixed, the 'randomness' only comes from the input (and here, the input is the flag!).
 For example, <code>count</code> is always 0 or equal to <code>trial</code>.
 This is due to how random variable <code>chance</code> is computed in the <code>predictor</code>.
 </p>

 {% highlight python %}